tc39/proposal-ses/README.md

 isolation.
 However, to achieve this isolation, each realm needs its own primordials, making these isolation units expensive.

-Realms are brought into intimate contact with each other via host-provided APIs.
-In the browser, same-origin iframes bring realms into direct contact with each other's objects.
-The mutability of primordials enables an object in one realm to poison the prototypes of these other realms.
+Though initially isolated, realms can be brought into intimate contact with each other via host-provided APIs.
+For example, in current browsers, same-origin iframes bring realms into direct contact with each other's objects.
+Once such realms are in contact, the mutability of primordials enables an object in one realm to poison the prototypes of the other realms.

-In a SES realm, aside from the global object, no primordial state is mutable, so primordial prototype poisoning is impossible.
+In contrast to this, in a SES realm, aside from the global object, no primordial state is mutable, so primordial prototype poisoning is impossible.
 Because primordials are immutable, all SES realms can simply share a single set of them in common, instead of creating an entirely new set for each realm.
 This reduces the cost-per-new-realm to a handful of objects.

 A long recognized best practice is "don't monkey-patch primordials" -- don't mutate any primordial state.
 Most legacy code obeying this